 In Persia itself relations between the British Representative Mr. Murray and the Shah were strained indeed.
 The Shah had been adopting a policy of increasing hostility towards British interests and complained that “Mr. Murray was stupid, ignorant and insane and has the audacity and impudence to insult even Kings” and that “unless the Queen of England herself makes us a suitable apology for the insolence of her envoy, we will never receive her foolish Minister, who is a simpleton.”
 The Shah also complained that Murray was carrying on an intrigue with the wife of the Persian First Secretary and “to stop the scandal” the Shah put the unfortunate lady into prison.
 This unromantic act was the culmination of many incidents and on November 1, 1856, the Governor–General of India, acting on behalf of the British Government, issued a proclamation declaring war on Persia.

+As the initiative for the declaration of war had come from Britain, it is understandable that the Services had begun to prepare for its eventuality long before November.
 The Quarter Master General, with a great deal of foresight and an equal amount of audacity, had sent Lieutenant J. Ballard, Superintendant of the Intelligence Department, to carry out an initial reconnaissance.
 This officer landed quite brazenly at Bushire and in front of the populace surveyed the fortifications using a compass and measuring chains until asked to leave by the Persian Authorities.

 Final instructions for the expeditionary force reached Bombay on October 23, 1856, and within 4 days the first division had sailed.
 It was very much a Bombay Army affair: